ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

    **Clone** - Clone this index (available for an already saved index).
    **Index History** - Open the [Index History Dialog](../../../studio/database/indexes/index-history#index-history-dialog).

-2. Options avaliable for an already saved index:
+2. Options available for an already saved index:
    **Copy C#** - Click to view and copy the C# class that defines the index as set in the Studio.
    **Query** - Click to go the the Query View and query this index.
    **Terms** - Click to see the index terms, see [below](../../../studio/database/indexes/create-map-index#index-fields-&-terms).